josephDorsey/josephDorsey.github.io/Portfolio Page/stronkApp/README.md

 This allows it to print it out one at a time to the exercises array.

-# Window onload and How to fix issue with items not saving to localStorage unless all the arrays are full?
+# How to fix issue with items not saving to localStorage unless all the arrays are full?

+## window onload

 Today i learned about a great thing called `window.onload`.
 It's a great way to help store localStorage data on reload.